-- An arrangement of pieces on the board with an indication of who is the next player. - Sometimes a position includes some historical information such the location of Ko in Go. - Classifications - Initial position(s) - Legal position: a position that can be reached from the initial position(s). - Unreasonable, but legal, positions - Example: if facing a position, one can capture the opponent's king and thus wins in Chess, but he makes other move and as a result his king is captured in the next ply. - ▶ How unreasonable is unreasonable is a question similar to how difficult a position is.
+- An arrangement of pieces on the board with an indication of who is the next player. - Sometimes a position includes some historical information such the location of Ko in Go. - Classifications - Initial position(s) - Legal position: a position that can be reached from the initial position(s). - ▷ Note this is different from forming all possible arrangements using rules. - ▶ For example: When 32 pieces are left in a chess board, it is impossible to have 3 pawns of one color to be in one column.